Schafkopf: Suit Wenz

 In a Suit Wenz (Farbwenz), the Unters are the highest trumps and, in addition, a trump suit is also chosen.
 The Obers revert to their normal suits which leaves eleven trumps.
 Thus there are four distinct contracts: Acorn Wenz (Eichewenz), Leaf Wenz (Graswenz), Heart Wenz (Herzwenz) and Bell Wenz (Schellenwenz).
 During the bidding process, if two players bid and need to clarify their contracts, a player need only say e.g. "I have a Suit Wenz", thus concealing their strong suit.
 If that player wins the auction, the suit is clarified by saying e.g. "I'm playing a "Bell Wenz".

 Bettel

 A Bettel is a classic negative contract where the soloist undertakes not to take a single trick.
 There are no trumps and, unlike the normal contracts, cards rank in their natural order: A K O U 10 9 8 7.
-In settling a Bettel, the rate for a solo game is often used as the basis for calculation, sometimes a separate rate is determined.
+A Bettel ranks above a Rufer and Hochzeit and either just below a Geier/Wenz or between those and a Solo.
+In settling a Bettel, the rate for a soloist game is often used as the basis for calculation, sometimes a separate rate is determined.
 Variants include: